-Painstaking investigations conducted by this portal indicate that the Millennium Development Authority (MiDA) did not clear Power Distribution Services (PDS) of any wrongdoing in the issuance of the Demand Guarantee to secure the lease Assets and Bulk Electricity from Electricity Company of Ghana (ECG).
+Painstaking investigations conducted indicate that the Millennium Development Authority (MiDA) did not clear Power Distribution Services (PDS) of any wrong doing in the issuance of the Demand Guarantee to secure the lease Assets and Bulk Electricity from Electricity Company of Ghana (ECG).

 This portal is well informed that FTI, the body appointed by MiDA to investigate whether or not PDS duly won the contract to manage the assets of the ECG, could not present their report to MiDA.

 Our intelligence has revealed that the FTI personnel who came down to Ghana; a Nigerian and two South Africans could not present their report and left the country unannounced due to circumstances best known to them.

 As a result of this, the MiDA sub-Committee had conclude the report before they could submit and or report to Government.